Indigenous Teaching Kitchen

 One dinner, six recipes — a celebration of Indigenous-inspired flavours and local Canadian ingredients.

-Perfectly seared duck breast with a vibrant cranberry sauce, served alongside wilted greens and roasted spaghetti squash.
+Perfectly seared duck breast with a vibrant cranberry sauce, served with wilted greens and roasted spaghetti squash.

 For dessert, cranberry bannock topped with crème fraîche offers just the right balance of tart and sweet.